srinu6/Stereo-3D-Object-Detection-for-Autonomous-Driving/README.md

 up = (x + w 2 cosθ − l 2sinθ)/(z − w 2 sinθ − l 2cosθ),
 u′r = (x − b + w 2 cosθ + l 2sinθ)/(z − w 2 sinθ + l 2cosθ).
 Truncated edges are dropped on above seven equations.
 These multivariate equations are solved via Gauss-Newton method.

+This project contains the implementation of our CVPR 2019 paper arxiv.

+Stereo R-CNN focuses on accurate 3D object detection and estimation using image-only data in autonomous driving scenarios.
+It features simultaneous object detection and association for stereo images, 3D box estimation using 2D information, accurate dense alignment for 3D box refinement.
+We also provide a light-weight version based on the monocular 2D detection, which only uses stereo images in the dense alignment module.
+Please checkout to branch mono for details.

+Authors: Peiliang Li, Xiaozhi Chen and Shaojie Shen from the HKUST Aerial Robotics Group, and DJI.

+If you find the project useful for your research, please cite:

+     @inproceedings{licvpr2019,
+    title     = {Stereo R-CNN based 3D Object Detection for Autonomous Driving}, author    = {Li, Peiliang and Chen, Xiaozhi and Shen, Shaojie}, booktitle = {CVPR},
+    year      = {2019}
+}

+# 0. Install
+This implementation is tested under Pytorch 1.0.0.
+To avoid affecting your Pytorch version, we recommend using conda to enable multiple versions of Pytorch.

+0.0 Install Pytorch

+    conda create -n env_stereo python=3.6
+    conda activate env_stereo
+    conda install pytorch=1.0.0 cuda90 -c pytorch
+    conda install torchvision -c pytorch

+0.1 Other Dependencies

+    git clone git@github.com:HKUST-Aerial-Robotics/Stereo-RCNN.git
+    cd stereo_rcnn
+    git checkout 1.0
+    pip install -r requirements.txt

+0.2 Build

+    cd lib
+    python setup.py build develop
+    cd ..

+# 1. Quick demo
+1.0.
+Set the folder for placing the model

+    mkdir models_stereo
+1.1.
+Download our trained weight <a href="https://drive.google.com/file/d/1rIS43NzTvjRMX9m3UZIG5EvgFzXOVZWX/view">Google Drive</a> and put it into models_stereo/, then just run

+    python demo.py
+If everything goes well, you will see the detection result on the left, right and bird's eye view image respectively.